 Embrace your inner tourist and throw a coin in the Trevi Fountain to ensure you’ll return to Rome someday.
 Just be a tourist.
 If you only have a few days you’ll never get to have a true locals experience, so just see the awesome things that bring millions of tourists to Rome every year.
 You won’t be able to avoid them anyway!

 If you’re headed to the Vatican we highly recommend going on a Friday night when they open in the evening to the public (summers only).
 This gives you a chance to see the Vatican at sunset and avoid the mass hordes of tourists.
 The Vatican, the world’s smallest country, is home to Michelangelo’s famous Sistine Chapel, which is even more beautiful in real like then you could ever imagine!
+For a more in-depth guide on what to do in Rome, check out this article from our Italian blogger buddy Claudia.

 Where to Eat in Rome